A Complete Guide to Construction Software Pricing

 Different construction software products offer different pricing models, and each pricing model has different factors that will impact the total cost to your business.
-Some software products are subscription based, while others offer a perpetual license.
+Many modern software products are subscription-based, while others utilize a ‘construction volume’ model where pricing is a percentage of your annual project value.
+Although some legacy or specialized tools still offer a perpetual license, most vendors have moved toward recurring service fees.
 There are also free versions of some construction software programs (usually with more limited features), as well as open-source options.
 To complicate things more, exact pricing information can sometimes be difficult to find on vendor websites.

 In this guide, we’ll discuss the various pricing models available when choosing construction software and provide tips on selecting the best option for your needs.
 We’ll also explore the pros and cons of each, as well as some often overlooked hidden costs associated with implementing a new construction software solution.